 "Brennan and the Mutant X team join forces with a time traveling mutant to diffuse a bomb threatening devastating consequences."

-On this day in 2005, Smallville aired "Unsafe."
+On this day in 2005 (in the U.S.), Smallville aired "Unsafe."
 Officially, this served as the eleventh episode in the program's fourth season, and here's the plot summary as provided by IMDB.com:

 "Alicia Baker returns, and with the help of Red Kryptonite, elopes in Las Vegas with Clark.
 Lana offers a sexual relationship to Jason in an attempt to win him back.
 Lionel comes back to Lex with a peace offering."